nqngo/talks/slides/cloud/intro.md

 ### Software as a Service (SaaS)

-- Enables users to access applications hosted on a cloud infrastructure.
 - Users can use web browsers or program interfaces to access these applications.
 - Users are not responsible for managing the underlying cloud infrastructure.